cgvoller/Manim-trials-examples/README.md

 # Manim Examples

 A collection of manim examples relating to trial designs to modify/use.
+Outputs are shown in /Videos

 ## Manim Installation